Scroll to Explore

 Crystal Castle is another magical place that children absolutely love.
 Tucked away in the hinterland, a 30 minute drive from town, Crystal Castle is home to magical gardens that are filled with Tibetan stupas and prayer flags, buddhas, giant crystals (including the world’s largest amethyst), an ancient labyrinth, bamboo forest, crystal shops, and a cafe.
 If you are lucky, you might coincidentally time your visit with one of their beautiful sound bath healing sessions that take place each day inside the labyrinth.

-Family-Friendly Byron Bay
+Byron Bay markets in winter